savyom/IBM-Python-Project-for-Data-Engineering/README.md

 8. Save the transformed data in a ready-to-load format which data engineers can use to load the data.

 This repository serves as my code for the final project where I have to apply the concepts in the previous exercises.

-Original above text by @isumalde
+Original text above by @isumalde.

 # What You Will Learn (IBM description):